-14. I have a member of staff from overseas who is currently stuck in their home country or elsewhere outside of the UK.
+12. I have a member of staff from overseas who is currently stuck in their home country or elsewhere outside of the UK.
 What are the arrangements for their travel back to the UK?

 The Foreign and Commonwealth Office (FCO) has detailed information on its website for individuals who need to return to the UK.
-Some commercial and special chartered flights are still available.
-The UK government is currently prioritising the return of stranded British citizens to the UK.

-15. Can overseas doctors who haven’t yet passed both PLAB 1 and 2 join the General Medical Council’s register on a temporary basis?
+13. Can overseas doctors who haven’t yet passed both PLAB 1 and 2 join the General Medical Council’s register on a temporary basis?

 As things stand, the GMC is not giving temporary registration to overseas-qualified doctors who are yet to pass both parts of the PLAB test.
 The statutory requirements for registration remain at the same high standard to protect patients and ensure registrants have the necessary medical knowledge and skills to practise safely in the UK.

-Overseas doctors who cannot be given temporary registration who wish to contribute to the Covid response are able to volunteer for suitable roles in the NHS where opportunities exist.
+Overseas doctors who cannot be given temporary registration who wish to contribute to the COVID-19 response are able to volunteer for suitable roles in the NHS where opportunities exist.
 They must not undertake duties of a doctor until they are GMC registered with a licence to practise.

-16. What is the Home Office bereavement scheme and do employers need to do anything to ensure families and dependants have the support they need?
+14. What is the Home Office bereavement scheme and do employers need to do anything to ensure families and dependants have the support they need?

-18. Are visa centres now open?
+16. Are visa centres open?

 Details of which visa centres are open can be found on Gov.uk.
 A number of UK-based Visa and Citizenship Application Centres (UKVCAS) are also open.
 More detail is available on the UKVCAS page on Gov.uk.